-The 30-year-old joined the Rams on a free transfer, after his contract expired at Crystal Palace at the end of last season, and has now signed a deal that will keep him at Pride Park Stadium until January.
+The 30-year-old joined the Rams on a free transfer, after his contract expired at Crystal Palace at the end of the 2016/17 season.

-In a career stemming back over 13 years, the midfielder has a wealth of club and international experience which he brings to Gary Rowett’s squad.
+In a career stemming back over 14 years, the midfielder has a wealth of club and international experience.

 Ledley started out at his hometown club, Cardiff City, where he spent six successful years in the Championship, before moving to Celtic in 2010.

 With Cardiff, he amassed over 200 appearances and was an instrumental figure as the club reached the FA Cup Final in 2008 and Championship Play-Off Final two years later.

 After moving to Scotland, the midfielder continued to be a regular in the middle of the park, helping Celtic claim three Scottish Premiership title as well as two Scottish Cups and also featured in two UEFA Champions League campaigns during a three-and-a-half year stint at Celtic Park.

 In January 2014, Ledley sealed a switch to the Premier League after Crystal Palace moved to take him to Selhurst Park.

 Again, the midfielder was a consistent figure for the Eagles as they achieved two mid-table finishes, whilst he also played an important role as the club reached the FA Cup Final in 2016 – only for injury to rule him out of Wembley meeting with Manchester United.

 On top of that, he has been a regular in the Wales national set-up throughout the entirety of his career.

 After earning caps at Under-17, 19 and 21 level, Ledley made his senior debut in 2005 and has since made over 70 appearances for his country and played in all of their games at the UEFA Euro 2016 Finals last summer as Wales reached the semi-finals.